Artesia, California: History

-In the 1920s and 1930s, Dutch and Portuguese farmers developed Artesia into one of the most important dairy districts in Southern California.
 After World War II, as with many other cities in the region, Artesia was pressured by developers to build residential tracts.
 The city of Dairy Valley was incorporated in 1956, and later became the city of Cerritos.
 As the demand for housing continued, dairymen moved their operations further east into Chino and north into the Central Valley.
 Artesia finally incorporated on May 29, 1959.
+The city's first mayor was W. E. "Gene" Padelford.
+In 1960, Artesia became sister cities with Koudekerk aan den Rijn in the Netherlands.
+The cities conducted the first sister city satellite phone call ever on July 26, 1962.
+In 1971, a vote was held on consolidating Artesia with Cerritos, but it was rejected, with 54.4% of citizens wanting to stay separate.
+A new city hall on Clarkdale Avenue was dedicated on the 100th anniversary of the city's founding, May 3, 1975.